Andreapan131/MarketingAnalysis_Aribnb-Listings-Performance/README.md

 - Merged cluster labels into the original dataset

 ### 3️⃣ Statistical Testing (ANOVA)
-One-way ANOVA was conducted to evaluate whether the review-based clusters represent meaningful and distinct group.
+One-way ANOVA was used to evaluate if the review-based clusters represent meaningful and distinct group.
 - Tested whether customer engagement (measured by review volume) differs significantly across clusters
 - Examined whether pricing differs across clusters to ensure that observed performance differences are not simply driven by price